AditiShelke/Stevens-Dining-Compass-Group-/README.md

+This is just to make my job easier in plotting heat maps and working with transaction data for easy analysis and interpretation.
+And to save time and be productive and quick working on QBR  (I had very less time to do three months worth of data)

 # Stevens Dining Heatmap API

 Flask API that accepts a multi-sheet Excel workbook and returns a ZIP of heatmap PNGs — one per dining venue sheet.